Testing4AI/DeepJudge/train_models/README.md

 #### 2. Train suspect models

-see the jupyter notebook `attacks/demo.ipynb`.
+See the jupyter notebook `attacks/demo.ipynb`.